TL;DR

 | Category | Developer Tools | Developer Tools |

-brew install --cask ghosttybrew install --cask alacrittyGhostty is a modern, GPU-accelerated terminal emulator written in Zig that achieved its public 1.0 release in late 2024.
+Ghostty is a modern, GPU-accelerated terminal emulator written in Zig that achieved its public 1.0 release in late 2024.
+As of mid-2026, Ghostty has matured to version 1.3.1 (March 2026), delivering continuous improvements.
 Created by Mitchell Hashimoto (founder of HashiCorp), it was built to solve a specific frustration: the trade-off between performance and native OS integration.
-Unlike other cross-platform terminals that use a generic rendering pipeline, Ghostty leverages native platform APIs—Metal on macOS—to deliver smooth, high-performance graphics while retaining standard Mac UI behaviors like native tabs, window management, and smooth scrolling.
+Unlike other cross-platform terminals that use a generic rendering pipeline, Ghostty uses native platform APIs—Metal on macOS—to deliver smooth, high-performance graphics while retaining standard Mac UI behaviors like native tabs, window management, and smooth scrolling.
 By 2026, it has matured into the de facto standard for Mac developers, offering advanced features like the Kitty graphics protocol, ligature support, and a 'Quick Terminal' (Quake-style) mode, all while maintaining a codebase that prioritizes speed and correctness.
 Written entirely in Zig by Mitchell Hashimoto — the founder of HashiCorp — Ghostty uses Apple's Metal API for GPU-accelerated text rendering while implementing window management through native AppKit APIs.
 This architectural decision means Ghostty supports macOS-native tabs, split panes, window snapping, and accessibility features out of the box, without the workarounds that cross-platform terminals require.
 The 1.0 public release in late 2024 immediately became one of the most starred projects on GitHub, and by 2026, Ghostty has established itself as the terminal of choice for macOS developers who refuse to compromise between speed and native integration.

 Alacritty is the pioneer of GPU-accelerated terminal emulators.
 Written in Rust, it launched with a philosophy of extreme minimalism and performance above all else.
 It strictly adheres to the concept that a terminal should only render text; it does not support tabs, splits, or ligatures natively, delegating these tasks to window managers or terminal multiplexers like tmux.
-As of 2026, Alacritty is a mature, stable project (v0.16.x series) that continues to serve as the benchmark for terminal throughput and latency.
+As of 2026, Alacritty is a mature, stable project (v0.17.0 series, released early 2026) that continues to serve as the benchmark for terminal throughput and latency.
 Its 'done' philosophy means feature updates are rare, with development focused almost entirely on maintenance, bug fixes, and maintaining its reputation as the fastest terminal emulator available.
-Built in Rust, Alacritty was the first terminal emulator to leverage OpenGL (now migrated to its own cross-platform rendering layer) for GPU-accelerated text display.
+Built in Rust, Alacritty was the first terminal emulator to use OpenGL (now migrated to its own cross-platform rendering layer) for GPU-accelerated text display.
 Its philosophy is radical minimalism: it deliberately omits tabs, splits, scrollback search, and ligatures in the core binary, deferring these features to external tools like tmux and your shell.
 Configuration is handled through a single TOML file with no GUI settings menu.
 Alacritty runs identically on macOS, Linux, Windows, and BSD, making it the preferred terminal for developers who maintain identical dotfile configurations across multiple operating systems.

-Ghostty is designed to feel like a first-party Apple app.
-It uses native macOS window decorations, supports native tabs (which can be dragged and merged), and integrates seamlessly with macOS window management.
+CriticalGhostty is designed to feel like a first-party Apple app.
+It uses native macOS window decorations, supports native tabs (which can be dragged and merged), and integrates smoothly with macOS window management.
 It respects system themes automatically and offers a polished 'out of the box' experience that requires zero configuration to look good.

 Alacritty uses a custom rendering window that, while functional, often looks distinct from native macOS apps.
 It lacks native tabs entirely, forcing users to rely on tmux or window managers for multi-shell workflows.
 While you can customize the window decorations to some extent, it never quite achieves the 'native' Mac aesthetic.